raspberrypilearning/share-your-world/en/step_3.md

 --- task ---

-Check that your website is accessible with colours, alt-text and looks great on all sizes of screen.
+Check that your website is accessible with contrasting colours, alt-text, and that it looks great on all sizes of screen.

 [[[contrast-checker]]]